Health Impacts of Extreme Heat

 In Canada, many of us rely on air conditioning during the summer heat.
 Unfortunately, spikes in the use of air conditioners during heat waves place a huge load on electrical systems.

 “If everybody uses air conditioning, it's a huge strain on the power grids, and the likeliness of having a blackout or a brownout is going to increase,” explains Dr. Georgia Chaseling, a postdoctoral research fellow at the Montreal Heart Institute.
-Chaseling sites recent examples of blackouts that have caused up to 30% increase in mortality during heat waves.
+Chaseling cites recent examples of blackouts that have caused up to 30% increase in mortality during heat waves.

 At the same time, if the electricity that powers air conditioners is generated by high-carbon fossil fuels, then using them to deal with heat will worsen the global warming that created the heat in the first place.
 [13]